desaintflorent/tailwindcss-padding-safe/README.md

 <div class="pt-1-safe">Example of block</div>
 ```

 If you don't want to generate default rules for browser without support for `max()`, you can set the `onlySupportsRules` option to `true`.
-But then, you will not get any padding for browser without support, so you should add default core padding too :
+But then, you will not get any margin for browser without support, so you should add default core margin too :

 ```html
 <div class="pt-1 pt-1-safe">Example of block</div>